Inhouse Counsel Salaries – 2023 Guide

 Inhouse Counsel Salaries

 Inhouse counsel salary data is not easy to find or consistently reported, but we’ve collected resources to help you in your search.
 There are many ways to compare your inhouse counsel salary or law firm salary with those of your peers, and to help you determine if you are being compensated fairly.
-You may want to review some of the guides we have listed, speak to recruiters or test the waters yourself by applying for an in-house counsel law job, General Counsel job, or better yet these days, a remote legal job!
+You may want to review some of the guides we have listed, speak to recruiters or test the waters yourself by applying for an in-house counsel law job, General Counsel job, Chief Legal Officer job, Deputy General Counsel job, Chief Compliance Officer job or better yet these days, a remote legal job!
+Not sure where to start?
+Read our How To Get An In-House Counsel Job guide!

-Robert Half Legal has released its latest report which contains data on projected inhouse counsel salaries for 2023.
-The report uses percentage tiers this year as a way to present in-house counsel salary data, but a little bit differently than prior years.
+Robert Half Legal has released its latest report which contains data on inhouse counsel salaries for 2025.
+The report uses percentage tiers this year as a way to present in-house counsel salary data.
 The percentage tiers apply across the range of in-house counsel positions by years of experience, with General Counsel at the top and in-house counsel with 3 or less years of experience at the bottom.
 Robert Half is a market leader in what they do and they are used as a reference point by many in the employment, recruiting and staffing place.
 Keep up with them, as they continue to put out great content useful for lawyers and always have a ton of in-house job listings.

 The Robert Half Salary Guide gives guidance on inhouse counsel salaries for positions in demand, as well as methods for adjusting the inhouse counsel salaries based on where the in-house attorney will be working.
 The Robert Half Legal Guide is a great resource and worth a close review by all inhouse counsel – to get access to more granular data, head over to Robert Half Legal.